Turkey and the Eastern Mediterranean World: Civilizations, Societies, and Culture

 Location: Istanbul, Turkey

-Term Notes: July 1 - August 9, 2012
+Term Notes: June 23 - August 13, 2014

-- The Keyman Modern Turkish studies program will offer partial to full need-based scholarships to NU students.
+Funding opportunities for this program: the Buffett Center for International and Comparative Studies' Keyman Modern Turkish studies program will offer partial need-based scholarships to NU students.
 Awards are based on financial need, essay quality, and academic merit.
 Underrepresented minority students are encouraged to apply.